 Case Study: eHealth

-Created by the provincial government in September 2008, eHealth Ontario is a government Agency created in 2008 to take a lead role in harnessing information technology and innovation to improve patient care, safety and access.
+Created by the provincial government in September 2008, eHealth Ontario is a government Agency created to take a lead role in harnessing information technology and innovation to improve patient care, safety and access.

 Strategic Sourcing & Vendor Management (SSVM) plays a key role in eHealth Ontario‘s procurement activities.
 It leads the procurement process to ensure government standards and compliance requirements are being met while obtaining high quality goods and services at the most competitive pricing available to support the Agency‘s business needs.
 SSVM works with the business units to facilitate the identification, negotiation, contracting and post contract implementation of suppliers.